Monorepos in JavaScript & TypeScript: A Practical Guide

 Dependency Management Between Packages

-Referencing internal packages is done through the dependencies field with the workspace protocol:
+Reference internal packages through the dependencies field with the workspace protocol:

 // apps/web/package.json